jtart/react-universal-app/README.md

 ### App

 The following gives information on how to setup routing and data fetching in the main React application.
-Once you have setup your routes, you can pass them to the client and server uni APIs.
+Once you have setup your routes, you can pass them to APIs that uni provides for server-side rendering and client-side hydration.

 #### Routing